 For years, I had dreamed of becoming an entrepreneur -- I just always thought I'd start a software company.
 I conceived the idea for The Wonderffle Stuffed Waffle Iron one afternoon in September 2014 while I was having lunch with coworkers at 24 Diner on Austin's famous 6th Street.
 One of my colleagues had ordered a plate of chicken and waffles (a dish that seems to have exploded in popularity recently) and I was struck by how large the portions of chicken and waffles were.
 It got me thinking about waffles in general.
 I realized that there's no easy way to eat them on the go -- not with the things we typically eat with waffles.
 It would just be a big mess trying to eat a waffle with syrup or fruit (or fried chicken) while in your car or walking around.
 So I searched for some type of product like those sandwich makers you see in the stores but only for waffles.
 Finding none, I decided to finally make use of that Mechanical Engineering degree I had earned many years prior and started designing one myself.

+My initial intention was not to sell the cooking device, but rather to start a stuffed waffle food service business.
 I wasn't the cook of the family, so I was considering asking my older brother, who had years of professional cooking experience, to partner with me in starting a food establishment.
 However, before we could seriously talk about the idea he passed away suddenly.
 Distraught, I actually abandoned the project for about 5 months.

 Then one day I saw an advertisement by a major food retailer for a breakfast sandwich comprising sausage, egg and cheese between two waffles and realized that the world was ready for a better way to eat deluxe waffles on the go.
 Reenergized, I built the first prototype of The Stuffed Waffle Iron in November 2015 and began cooking stuffed waffles for friends and family who encouraged me to get this product out commercially.